Best Ice Axes

 Petzl Sum’Tec is a true hybrid of a traditional ice axe and an ice tool.
 It adapts easily to any mountaineering activity, from classic to technical.
-It is completely modular, allowing it to be optimized for the objective.
-The TRIGREST handrest, adjustable without tools, and the compatibility of the ice axe with most Petzl accessories.
+It is entirely modular, allowing it to be optimized for the objective.
+The TRIGREST handrest is adjustable without tools, and the ice axe is compatible with most Petzl accessories.

-Climbs steep ice extremely well, sweet slider pommel, one of the best performing adzes in the review, chops ice like a champion.
-The Sum’Tec also sports a well-designed slider pummel for hand support on closer to vertical routes and a full-sized spike to help facilitate driving vertically into the snow
+Climbs steep ice exceptionally well; sweet slider pommel, one of the best-performing adzes in the review, chops ice like a champion.
+The Sum’Tec also sports a well-designed slider pummel for hand support on closer to vertical routes and a full-sized spike to help facilitate driving vertically into the snow.

 Petzl Sum’tec: Size, Weight & Features